-- Using the shredding disc of your food processor, shred the potatoes.
+- Using the fine shredding disc of your food processor, shred the potatoes.
 Place them in the colander.

-- In a large bowl, whisk together the eggs, salt, pepper and garlic powder.
+- In a large bowl, whisk together the eggs, salt, pepper, and garlic powder.
 Add the drained onion/potato mixture and use a fork to mix well.

-- Spoon about 2 tablespoons mixture per pancake onto the skillet, pressing on them a little with a spatula to flatten.
+- Spoon about 2 tablespoons of mixture per pancake into the skillet, pressing on them a little with a spatula to flatten.
 If using a 12-inch skillet, you’ll be able to fry 4 latkes at a time.
 I fry in 2 skillets simultaneously – it cuts the frying time in half and is quite doable.

 - Cook the latkes until their undersides are browned, about 5 minutes.
 Turn them over and cook until the other side is browned, about 5 more minutes.